South African elopement photographer

-Also, an elopement need not be just the two of you; it can also include your nearest and dearest.
+Also, a South African elopement need not be just the two of you; it can also include your nearest and dearest.
 Ultimately, the goal is to dream a little, be mindful of what brings you and your betrothed joy and spend your money where it really counts!

-From my perspective, couples that have chosen South Africa have never been short of options.
+From my perspective, couples that have chosen a South African elopement have never been short of options.

 South Africa is a fantastic place to combine a wedding and a honeymoon.